4 Easy Steps: The Marie Kondo Moving Advice!

 Also Read : 10 Most Expensive Items Ever Sold on eBay

 If you’re finding it hard to throw out, not all is lost!
 You can repurpose your old things to make them new again.
 Give your old shoes a scrub and polish to freshen them up.
 Sand, scrub and paint old furniture or add new handles; they’ll look brand new!

 Failing that, giving items to friends and family can often make it much easier to get rid of them.
 If a book means so much to you, give it to someone else and perhaps they’ll find meaning in it, too (and then you can talk about it afterwards!).

-The same goes with clothing.
+The same goes for clothing.
 Did you know most people only wear 20% of their wardrobe?
-Someone else might benefit from that dress you only wore once, or that jacket that it’s never cold enough to wear.
+Someone else might benefit from that dress you only wore once or that jacket that it’s never cold enough to wear.

 2. Use the KonMari folding method when packing and moving